yarri/PasswordStrengthAnalyzer/README.md

     echo $analyzer->analyze("somesomesomesomesomesome"); // 4

-Groups of 3 or more consecutive characters have impact on the final score.
+Groups of 3 or more consecutive characters have a negative impact on the final score.

     echo $analyzer->analyze("Secret18239!"); // 58
     echo $analyzer->analyze("Secret12345!"); // 45